harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

 3. Replace `value: ""` with the following script to install CF CLI, `autoscaler`, and `Create-Service-Push` plugins.

    :::info
    Harness delegate uses Red Hat based distributions like Red Hat Enterprise Linux (RHEL) or Red Hat Universal Base Image (UBI).
 Hence, we recommend that you use `microdnf` commands to install CF CLI on your delegate.
-If you are using a package manager in a Debian based distributions like Ubuntu, we recommend that you use `apt-get` commands to install CF CLI on your delegate.
+If you are using a package manager in Debian based distributions like Ubuntu, use `apt-get` commands to install CF CLI on your delegate.
    :::

    :::info